muggy8/improbable/have-and-havenot/FzeXuZCU.md

 I don't have the answer but all I have now is my lingering regrets.

-"M-Master Mikay, w-what should we do?" asked a teacher beside me interupting my thoughts.
+"M-Master Mikay, w-what should we do?" asked a teacher beside me interrupting my thoughts.

 I recognized her.